samaritans-digital/samaritans-prototype-kit/readme.md

 Samaritans Prototyping Kit
 =====================

-**This is in a very early stage at the moment and probably isn't useful for much yet**
+**This is in alpha at the moment and will probably change significantly before it's ready for general use.**

 A minimal kit intended to make it easy to create interactive HTML prototypes.

-Inspired by the great [GOV.UK prototyping kit](https://github.com/alphagov/govuk-prototype-kit)
+Inspired by the great [GOV.UK prototyping kit](https://github.com/alphagov/govuk-prototype-kit).

 Get started
 -----------